dhsu/dhsu.github.io/_posts/2020-05-02-automotive-mazda3-drive-belts.md

 ## Procedure

-1. Use a treat to lure any beloved beings away from the car for their safety.
-I hear boba works well on certain humans.
+1. Use a treat to lure any beloved beings away from the vehicle.
+Boba works on me.
 ![maxi]({{ page.imagedir }}/db1.jpg)

 1. Raise the front of the vehicle onto jack stands.
 Don't forget to first engage the e-brake and use wheel chocks on the rear tires.
 Remove the front right wheel and use it as a backup for the jack stands.